Arithmeticity of the Kontsevich--Zorich monodromies of certain families of square-tiled surfaces: Introduction

 \begin{theorem} There are infinitely many square-tiled surfaces of genus three with a single conical singularity whose Kontsevich--Zorich monodromies are arithmetic. \end{theorem}

-In particular, \emph{conditionally} on a conjecture by Delecroix and Leli\`evre (whose statement is recalled in the next section), this theorem says that a \emph{positive} proportion (at least $1/8$) of the $SL(2,\mathbb{R})$-orbits of square-tiled surfaces of genus three with a single conical singularity have arithmetic KZ monodromies: for more precise formulations of Theorem \ref{t.A}, see the statements of Theorems \ref{t.H4odd-families1to6}, \ref{t.H4odd-family7} and \ref{t.H4hyp-family1} below.
+In particular, conditionally to a conjecture by Delecroix and Leli\`evre (whose statement is recalled in the next section), this theorem says that a positive proportion (at least $1/8$) of the $\SL(2,\mathbb{R})$-orbits of square-tiled surfaces of genus three with a single conical singularity have arithmetic Kontsevich--Zorich monodromies.
+For more precise formulations of Theorem \ref{t.A} and the following Theorem~\ref{t.B}, see the statements of Theorems \ref{t.H4odd-families1to6}, \ref{t.H4hyp-family1} and \ref{KoZoGenus4} below.

 \begin{theorem} For each $10\leq n\leq 260$ which is divisible by $5$, there exists a square-tiled surface of genus four with a single conical singularity tiled by $n$ squares whose Kontsevich--Zorich monodromy is arithmetic. \end{theorem}